Christine Stephen-Daly

-Christine Stephen-Daly (born 1973) is an Australian actress.
+Christine Stephen-Daly (born 1972) is an Australian actress.
 Her television credits include Pacific Drive (1996), Casualty (2001–04), Cutting It (2005), and House of Saddam (2008).

-Biography
+Early life

 Stephen-Daly grew up in Melbourne with her father Paul, an entrepreneur and owner of a restaurant; mother Rhonnda, a housewife; and three sisters.
+Her father is of Hungarian ancestry.

+Career

-Stephen-Daly's first break came in the role of Amber Kingsley in Pacific Drive.
-She appeared in a number of other Australian television programmes including Farscape, Stingers and Something in the Air.
+Stephen-Daly's first role was as Amber Kingsley in Pacific Drive.
+She made guest appearances in a number of other Australian television shows including Blue Heelers, Big Sky, All Saints, Water Rats, Murder Call, Wildside, Farscape, Stingers and Something in the Air.

 She then went to the United Kingdom in September 2000 to have a break from acting in Australia.
-She had a guest appearance in EastEnders before landing the role as Lara Stone in the BBC One medical drama Casualty.
-A role which she played for three years, she then went on to appear in Cutting It.

-Stephen-Daly has also appeared in The Bill.
-She portrayed the role of Samira Shahbandar, Saddam Hussein's second wife in the BBC drama House of Saddam.
-Stephen-Daly also appeared in the popular children's CBBC science fiction series, The Sarah Jane Adventures.
+She made a guest appearance in EastEnders before landing the role as Lara Stone in the BBC One medical drama Casualty, a role she played for three years.
+She then went on to appear in Cutting It.
+Stephen-Daly also appeared in The Bill, and as Samira Shahbandar, Saddam Hussein's second wife in the BBC drama House of Saddam, as well as popular children's CBBC science fiction series, The Sarah Jane Adventures.

-She appears in the final run of Neighbours in 2022.
+She appeared in Australia soap opera Neighbours in 2022 for 5 episodes.